Listen to the podcast

 Until we see each other as fellow image bearers, we will continue to abort our babies.
 We will still be racists.
-We’ll still divide our marriage partners by color.
-We will still perpetuate big and little sinner gradations so we can look down on those who sin differently from us.
+We’ll always divide our marriage partners by color.
+We will even perpetuate big and little sinner gradations so we can look down on those who sin differently from us.

 My call to action is not to change the world.
 That is not going to happen.
 I’m a realist.
 My call to action is much smaller in scope.
 My target audience is you.

 On the disinhibition effect: Do you say or do things on Social Media that you would not do if the person were standing in front of you, in your living room?
 E.g., are you harsh or critical of people on Facebook?
 Rather than talking to them privately, do you rebuke them in public “cyber” square?